codebyjihad/codebyjihad/README.md

 # Hey there, I'm Jihad

 ---
-I'm a regular guy.
-I'm not special, but a hard worker and a fast learner like most developers.
-I'm not one of those "genius" developers, but I put my hard work and energy into every line of code I write.
-I’m experienced in React, Next.js, TypeScript, and modern backend systems, with a strong focus on clean code, performance, and scalable application development.
+I'm a regular developer who believes consistency and effort matter more than being a “genius.”
+I’m a fast learner and a hard worker, and I put care into every line of code I write.
+I work with React, Next.js, TypeScript, and modern backend systems, focusing on clean code, performance, and building scalable applications.

 ### My Current Tech Stack